20th Anniversary Edition of Spike Lee Classic

 Rosie Perez made her screen debut here as Mookie’s nasal baby mama, Tina, as did Martin Lawrence s Cee.
 And a couple of since-deceased legends are among the cast, namely, the venerable Ossie Davis and comedian Robin Harris.

-A riveting drama which remains just as intense as when it debuted a generation ago.
+Do the Right Thing is a riveting drama that remains just as intense as when it debuted a generation ago.

 Excellent (4 stars)

 Rated R for profanity, violence and ethnic slurs.